thefotios/eslint/docs/rules/curly.md

 ## When Not To Use It

-If you have no strict conventions about when to use block statements and when not to, you can safely disable this rule.
+If you have no strict conventions about when to use block statements and when not to, you can safely keep this rule disabled.